Senior Send-Off celebrates the Class of 2024’s commitment to the common good

 His capstone project for the Poverty Studies Interdisciplinary Minor explored the official policies and informal practices that create what he calls the racial capitalism that unjustly prevents Black Americans from buying homes equitably.
 “This paper taught me a few things, and I hope to use it in my reparatory justice work,” a faculty member wrote in nominating Uwihirwe for the award.

-Each of the 85 graduating seniors at the ceremony received a copy of The Book of Delights by Indiana poet Ross Gay and walked across the stage in the DeBartolo Performing Arts Center’s Leighton Concert Hall, pausing at the podium for a moment to share their postgraduate plans and something they learned in their Center for Social Concerns experiences and courses.
+Each of the 85 graduating seniors at the ceremony received a copy of The Book of Delights by Indiana poet Ross Gay and walked across the stage in the DeBartolo Performing Arts Center’s Leighton Concert Hall, pausing at the podium for a moment to share their postgraduate plans and something they learned in their Institute for Social Concerns experiences and courses.

 The Senior Send-Off featured remarks from two special guests: incoming University President Rev. Bob Dowd, C.S.C., and Feeding America CEO Claire Babineax-Fontenot, the 2024 recipient of Notre Dame’s Laetare Medal.